ChenRenYi98/CMNet/README.md

 (5) numpy==1.22.4

 # Data availability
-We will release the model weights and detailed rate-accuracy results after this paper is accepted.
+We will release complete model weights and detailed rate-accuracy results after this paper is accepted.